 If side effects persist, or if any serious side effects occur, it’s important to discuss them with a doctor or other medical provider.

-How long can you be on Metformin?
+How long can you be on metformin?

 There is no established amount of time for how long a person can take metformin.
 Metformin is considered a long-term medication for the management of prediabetes and type 2 diabetes.

-Metformin therapy is individualized to each person and the long-term treatment plan depends on the person’s response and the goals of treatment, as well as whether or not they experience any adverse effects from the drug.
+Metformin therapy is individualized to each person, and the long-term treatment plan depends on the person’s response and the goals of treatment, as well as whether or not they experience any adverse effects from the drug.

 Metformin is also useful because it can be used either by itself or in combination with other medications.

-If you decide to stop taking metformin, the drug will stay in your system for about 4 days.
+If, in consultation with your healthcare team, you decide to stop taking metformin, the drug will stay in your system for about 4 days.

-Is Metformin hard on your kidneys or heart?
+Is metformin hard on your kidneys?

 Metformin is eliminated from the body through the kidneys and is flushed out through the urine.
 If the kidneys are not functioning properly, metformin can build up in the bloodstream, increasing the risk of lactic acidosis.

 However, people who have healthy kidney function do not need to worry.
-There is no evidence that Metformin is hard on healthy kidneys.
+There is no evidence that metformin is hard on healthy kidneys.

-However, as always, it is a good idea to discuss all other conditions with your doctor or care team before beginning treatment with Metformin.
+However, as always, it is a good idea to discuss all other conditions with your doctor or care team before beginning treatment with metformin.

-Safety of Metformin for people with diabetes
+Safety of metformin for people with diabetes

-Overall, Metformin is considered to be a very safe medication for people with prediabetes and type 2 diabetes.
+Overall, metformin is considered to be a very safe medication for people with prediabetes and type 2 diabetes.

 Sharing any concerns you have with your medical provider helps the care team to ensure you are receiving the most appropriate care.

-By asking questions about side effects and discussing other conditions and medications before beginning Metformin therapy, people with diabetes can feel confident in the safety of their treatment plan, including their prescription for daily metformin.
+By asking questions about side effects and discussing other conditions and medications before beginning metformin therapy, people with diabetes can feel confident in the safety of their treatment plan, including their prescription for daily metformin.

 Frequently asked questions

-The recommended HbA1c for Metformin use varies according to a number of factors.
-In general, though, Metformin use may be recommended when someone’s fasting glucose level is over 100 mg/dL and their 2-hour post-meal blood sugar is 140-199 mg/dL.
+The recommended HbA1c for metformin use varies according to a number of factors.
+In general, though, metformin use may be recommended when someone’s fasting glucose level is over 100 mg/dL and their 2-hour post-meal blood sugar is 140-199 mg/dL.

-Some brand names for Metformin include Fortamet, Glucophage, Glucophage XR, Glumetza, Riomet, and Riomet ER.
+Some brand names for metformin include Fortamet, Glucophage, Glucophage XR, Glumetza, Riomet, and Riomet ER.

 I am a 71 year old male with kidney disease I think they are working at 50 percent I have been adiabatic since 1990.should I stop taking metformin?